skylinebin/AlgorithmPractice/DataStructures/README.md

 ## LinkedList

 Using JavaScript to create the LinkedList Structure

+## Set

+Using JavaScript to create the Set Structure